 It is essential to recognize that doctors’ increased wealth and income often lead to a higher social class.
 Still, it’s not all about earning money or becoming rich.
 As doctors, we hold an influential position in society, and our focus should be on using that influence for the greater good.
 While financial stability is vital, our primary objective should always be to provide the best healthcare to our patients.

-As medical professionals, we must balance our desire for financial freedom with our commitment to ethical practices and patient care.
+Medical professionals, must balance their desire for financial freedom with commitment to ethical practices and patient care.
 Financial stability can improve aspects of our lives, but it should never compromise our dedication to our patients.
 By understanding the influence of wealth and income on our social class, we can better navigate the complexities of our profession and maintain a clear, focused perspective on what truly matters in our careers.

 Effect of Education on Social Class